Bias Behind the Wheel: Fairness Testing of Autonomous Driving Systems: Experimental Design

 \subsubsection{Scenario Labeling}

-To deeply explore the fairness of pedestrian detectors across various driving scenarios (i.e., different contrast, brightness, and weather conditions), we also need images labeled with scenario information.
-We therefore classify the images containing labeled pedestrians (5,917 out of the total 8,311 images in all datasets) into different scenarios, to enable our analysis in RQ2.
+To deeply explore the fairness of pedestrian detectors across various driving scenarios (i.e., different brightness, contrast and weather conditions), we also need images labeled with scenario information.
+We therefore classify the images containing labeled pedestrians (5,933 out of the total 8,311 images in all datasets) into different scenarios, to enable our analysis in RQ2.
 An alternative approach to achieving this purpose is via generating images with different scenarios using existing test generation techniques from the autonomous driving literature.
 We do not choose this approach because generated images are not real images and can suffer from unnaturalness \cite{tseZhangHML22}.

 \textbf{Labeling brightness.} Brightness represents the overall lightness or darkness of the image.
-To distinguish the brightness of the images, we adopt two methods.
-Firstly, we categorize the datasets into day time and night time.
-As seen in Table \ref{table1:Benchmark datasets}, images in the CityPersons and EuroCity-Day datasets belong to day time, while images in the EuroCity-Night dataset belong to night time.
-For the BDD100k dataset, Wilson et al. \cite{Wilson2019PredictiveII} have publicly provided the labels for day time and night time.
-We directly use the label information for study.
+To distinguish the brightness of the images, we use the time-of-day labels provided in the dataset annotations.
+Specifically, we categorize the images into ``day time'' and ``night time''.
+As shown in Table~\ref{table1:Benchmark datasets}, the CityPersons and EuroCity-Day datasets consist entirely of day time images, while the EuroCity-Night dataset consists entirely of night time images.
+These datasets are straightforward to categorize based on time of day, though they do not provide more granular brightness labels.
+For the BDD100k dataset, we use the detailed ``timeofday'' labels provided by Wilson et al. \cite{Wilson2019PredictiveII}, which include separate annotations for ``day time'' (covering dawn, dusk, and full daylight) and ``night time''.
+We apply these labels directly in our study to distinguish between brightness conditions.